SocialMobikul/mobikul_custom_appbar/README.md

 Mobikul Custom AppBar Flutter Package #

-The MobikulCustomAppBar is a customizable Flutter widget that allows you to create app bars with a variety of configurations.
+MobikulCustomAppBar is a highly customizable Flutter widget for creating app bars with dynamic features and styles.
+It supports custom titles, actions, background colors, and integrates seamlessly with your app's theme.

-This package provides an easy way to implement app bars with custom titles, actions, and background colors.
-It offers flexibility in setting the app bar's content, including icons, text, and buttons.
-The widget allows you to adjust the appearance based on your app’s theme and style.
-With MobikulCustomAppBar, you can easily create a consistent and functional app bar across your app.
+To find out more, visit: https://mobikul.com/

 Features #